David Peachey: David Peachey Foundation

-Taupo event
+Taupō event

-Along with Frano Botica Peachey was heavily involved in the Cronulla Sharks playing NRL matches in Taupo.
-In the build up to the 2011 match he spent six months in Taupo, the birthplace of his wife.
+Along with Frano Botica Peachey was heavily involved in the Cronulla Sharks playing NRL matches in Taupō.
+In the build up to the 2011 match he spent six months in Taupō, the birthplace of his wife.
 While he was there he played club rugby league for the Taupo Phoenix in the Bay of Plenty Rugby League competition and trialled for the King Country Rugby Football Union side.

+Awards and recognition

+Peachey was awarded the Sportsperson of the Year Award at the 2003 NAIDOC Awards.
+In 2025, he was inducted into the Sharks Hall of Fame.